 Government statements on the rationale behind the project have emphasised the need to address the current poor conditions in Mountjoy men's prison.
 These concerns are supported by international human rights bodies who have expressed concerns about overcrowding.
-While recent figures presented by the Irish Prison Service suggest that the prison estate is operating at close to 100% capacity, in many cases the stated "operational capacity" of prisons has been made significantly higher than the original design capacity simply by "doubling-up" on cell occupancy.4
+While recent figures presented by the Irish Prison Service suggest that the prison estate is operating at close to 100% capacity, in many cases the stated "operational capacity" of prisons has been made significantly higher than the original design capacity simply by "doubling-up" on cell occupancy.5

-Experience in Ireland and elsewhere has shown that overcrowding is a substantial obstacle effective to prison management, to safe prisons and to constructive regime.
-No public information is available on cell-design or facilities in the new prison.
-While it appears that there are initial commitments to single-cell occupancy, IPRT is concerned that such policy could be replaced in time with moves toward doubling cell-occupancy with a detrimental impact on prison regime and conditions.
+Experience in Ireland and elsewhere has shown that overcrowding is a substantial obstacle to effective prison management, safe prisons and constructive regime.
+To date, no public information is available on cell-design or facilities in the new prison and while it appears that there are initial commitments to single-cell occupancy, IPRT is concerned that in time, such a policy could be replaced with double cell-occupancy with a detrimental impact on prison regime and conditions.

-Perhaps the most persistent criticism of the physical condition of our prisons relates to their unsanitary conditions and the practice of slopping out.5 The building of a modern new prison with in-cell sanitation and single-cell occupancy is urgently needed.
+Perhaps the most persistent criticism of the physical condition of our prisons relates to their unsanitary conditions and the practice of slopping out.6 The building of a modern new prison with in-cell sanitation and single-cell occupancy is urgently needed.
 Moreover, if prisoner numbers are maintained at present levels, the Thornton Hall and Kilworth projects could facilitate the rolling out of proper cell-occupancy and cell-sanitation standards across the whole prison estate.
-A commitment in this regard would help bring Ireland into line with international best practice in relation to cell conditions.6
+A commitment in this regard would help bring Ireland into line with international best practice in relation to cell conditions.7

-The Government is recommended to:
+The Government is recommended to

-- Publish clear policy including a commitment to single occupancy of prison cells. - Publish details of how cell design is to be based on international practice and standards such as those in the Council of Europe Convention for the Prevention of Torture and the European Prison Rules.
+- publish clear policy including a commitment to single occupancy of prison cells and - publish details of how cell design is to be based on international practice and standards such as those in the Council of Europe Convention for the Prevention of Torture and the European Prison Rules.